Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 In the unlikely case atomicity would be violated, the results may be disastrous from a correctness point of view.
-For example, consider a 64-bit counter that currently has the value 4294967295 (0xFFFFFFFF).
+For example, consider a 64-bit counter that currently has the value 4294967295 (FFFFFFFF in hexadecimal).
 Just as the counter is being read by some control plane thread, it's also being incremented by one by the owning lcore worker thread.
 If the lcore worker store, or the control plane load operation fail to be atomic, the read may read the least significant 32 bits